 Mars is a cold planet, humans wishing to survive will move to that planet before having to move again when the Sun expands further.
-Hopefully before we have to move from Earth or Mars, we will have created faster than light travel and have left the Solar System, having set up on an Extrasolar Planet.
-An extrasolar planet is a planet doesn`t orbit our Sun but orbits a star somewhere else in the Galaxy.
+Hopefully before we have to move from Earth or Mars, we will have created faster than light travel and have left the Solar System, having set up on an Extrasolar Planet somewhere out there in the Cosmos.
+An extrasolar planet is a planet doesn`t orbit our Sun but orbits a star somewhere else in the Universe.

 The planet is covered in a thick icy crust but under the crust, it is believed there could be free flowing water. it is one of the most likely candidates for life to exist on other than the Earth.
 Future N.A.S.A. science missions are being planned to visit the moon to study it.
 The first voyage to the planet would be to survey the planet from a satiellite with ice penetrators.
 Later missions would be to break the crust and send down a probe.
 Sending a probe into the ice crust does open possible ethical questions as we might be introducing a virus to their ecosystem which would klll the life forms off.
 An example of this is that when Europeans went to the Americas, they introduced unwittingly diseases which the natives had no natural resistence to.
 One of the things that life needs is heat and heat is generated on Europa by the gravity of Jupiter which causes the planet to expand and contract.
 Ref:Caltech

 Saturn is the second largest planet in the solar system, the first being Jupiter.
-Saturn is famous for its rings which all four gas giants have but the rings on Saturn are more prominent than the other planets.
-Like Jupiter, being a gas planet, it is unlikely to have a rocky core.
-It doesn`t have a breathable atmosphere unlike Bespin, the gas giant in Star Wars.
+Saturn is famous for its rings which all four gas giants have but the rings on Saturn are more prominent than the other planets Ref:CalTechBespin, the gas giant in Star Wars.
 The rings are made up of rocks and ice and neither of those would be sufficient to support life.
 The most likey place to find life is on the atmospheric moon of Titan.

-Although Cassini is over, the project is still in progress but no reports of life has been reported yet.
+Although Cassini is over, the project is still in progress as it reviews the data that it has received so far.
+As of yet no reports of life has been reported yet.
 Cassini mission was not equiped with equipment to search for organic compounds so it is unlikely anything will be found as part of the mission.
 Ref:Wiki.
 According to ESA, there has been methane discovered in the atmosphere which is destroyed by sunlight but the quantities of methane that exists on the planet must indicate it is being regenerated by something else.
 Methane on Earth is a byproduct of organic life.
 Ref:E.S.A.

 The Saturnian moon of Enceladus is being hailed as the most likely place in the solar system to have life other than Earth.
 According to press reports in early April 2017, N.A.S.A believes this could be the place to look further.
 The moon is ice covered but under the ice, they believe there could be free water.
 Where there`s water, there could be life.
 Further analysis of the planet needs to be carried out, another probe would need to be sent to carry out the necessary experiments needed.
 Ref: BBC

-At present due to the International Astronomical Union (IAU) downgrading the planet Pluto to dwarf planet, Neptune is currently the furthest planet from the Sun and the Earth for that matter as well.
+At present due to the International Astronomical Union (IAU) downgrading the planet Pluto to dwarf planet, Neptune is currently the furthest planet from the Sun and Earth for that matter as well.
 Neptune is a large gas giant, blue in colour and with an untold number of moons.
 Whilst this site might detail 14 of its moons, they`ll be quite a few more, some undiscovered.

 The one time tenth planet provisionally called Xena after the Warrior Princess television character is so far away from Earth that we don`t know much about the dwarf planet.
 The only thing we do know is that its about the same size of the planet Pluto.
 The only observations we have of the planet and its moon is from Earth based telescopes.
 At the moment, nothing is being sent out towards the planet.
 It is too far away from Pluto for the New Horizons to be redirected to it.
 The atmosphere at present is said to contain methane which could indicate a slight chance.
 The inner core of the planet could be heated from the core.
 Ref:Mysterious Universe.

 Sedna is one of the furthest objects in our solar system.
 Technically it is not part of the Solar System because it is so far from Pluto that it is intergalactic space.
-For any life to exist, the life would need to be not dependant on solar power and the planetoid must be able to generate its own heat source from within.
+For any life as we know it to exist, the life would need to be not dependant on solar power and the planetoid must be able to generate its own heat source from within.
 Unless we get faster than light travel, there is no change of any space probe visiting the planet.